Master Modern Web Motion

 to prefers-reduced-motion governance.

-concepts, subtopic guides for implementation patterns, and deep-dive articles with auditable code examples.
+concepts, focused guides for implementation patterns, and deep-dive articles with auditable code examples.

 Every code block includes a @media (prefers-reduced-motion: reduce) fallback — non-negotiable